ionic-team/stencil-site/src/docs/reference/support-policy.md

 Stencil acts as a compiler for a project's web components, and works closely with the TypeScript compiler to transform TSX to vanilla JavaScript.
-To ensure compatibility between the two, Stencil takes an opinionated stance on which version of the TypeScript compiler that must be used.
+To ensure compatibility between the two, Stencil takes an opinionated stance on which version of the TypeScript compiler must be used.

 Stencil includes a recent copy of the TypeScript compiler in its distributable* to guarantee this compatibility.
 The Stencil team is committed to keeping its version of TypeScript up to date, and as of Stencil v2.10.0 attempts to be